mvaneijgen/noises/about.md

 &nbsp;

-**Other Noises** features music from Zero's digital collection, each show having an arbitrary theme to constrain the selection: this makes sure that there are lots of surprises - little gems that have been buried in the digital vault waiting for release...
+**Other Noises** features music from Zero's digital collection, each show having an arbitrary theme to constrain the selection.
+This makes sure that there are lots of surprises - little gems that have been buried in the digital vault waiting for release...
 Early shows didn't have the thematic format and so tended to be a bit self-indulgent.

 The range of genres is, if anything, even broader than **Surface Noise**...